-External inspections of the properties will be undertaken as often as necessary by Knight Frank.
+External inspections of the properties will be undertaken as often as necessary by Savills.
 The freeholder will not necessarily be aware of such inspections.
 Internal inspections, other than in an emergency, will be carried out by prior appointment in accordance with EMS provisions.

 Generally conditions will apply to ensure that works are undertaken in a timely manner and to ensure the quiet enjoyment of the neighbours and upkeep of the Hyde Park Estate.
 This will also ensure that management of contractors is supervised and works are not delayed or extended unnecessarily.

 It is not compulsory.
 However, there are two forums; a Consultative Committee and a Gardening Committee, available to all owners where you can voice any concerns you may have about the Schemes.